by the Unacast Data Ombudsmen Team

 The results show that Unacast data evenly represents different genders.
 On the state level (Figure 8) it appears that in most states Unacast data is slightly more representing men than women but this gender bias reaches a maximum of only 0.09%.
 Intriguingly, North Dakota shows the opposite effect, in which Unacast data represents more women than men (by up to 0.2%).

-This study helped us analyse and monitor our data, which is the foundation for all of our aggregated data products and Human Mobility Insights.
+This study helped us analyze and monitor our data, which is the foundation for all of our aggregated data products and Human Mobility Insights.
 When compared to census data, Unacast data is overwhelmingly accurate in representing geography, income, age, and gender.

 Going forward, we will repeat these analyses at regular intervals, using the results to diagnose and correct for the cause of geographic bias and data inaccuracies — ensuring that the products that reach our clients are of the highest possible quality.